Survey informs update of Strategic Plan

 Preserve Resident’s Stormwater Collection System Creates Drought Resilience in the Arid Oak Savanna

 Kate Kennedy's stormwater collection tanks at her home on The Preserve.
 Photo by Joe Fletcher.
-January 24, 2022 By Alix Soliman, Communications & Outreach Coordinator On a foggy afternoon in December, I drove up to The Preserve and parked next to three massive tanks that make up Preserve Resident Kate Kennedy’s 30,000 gallon stormwater collection system.
-Kate’s home is known [...]
+January 24, 2022 By Alix Soliman On a foggy afternoon in December, I drove up to The Preserve and parked next to three massive tanks that make up Preserve Resident Kate Kennedy’s 30,000 gallon stormwater collection system.
+Kate’s home is known as the Caterpillar house, [...]

 Honoring Leslie Dorrance’s Conservation Grazing Legacy